 This group of photos shows damaged fittings associated with utilities.

-And finally a puzzle; the small vent seen in the top left photo below attaches to a pipe shown in the bottom left photo and then leads down to a fitting that goes below the floor.
-I have no idea what the function of this would be; probably simple and obvious but I am missing it so if you know please let me know.
+And finally a puzzle; the small vent seen in the top left photo below attaches to a pipe shown in the top right photo and then leads down to a fitting that goes below the floor that can be seen in the bottom photo.
+We have no idea what the function of this would be; probably simple and obvious but we are missing it so if you know please let us know.

 Seems like the Royse City Futuro was the "butt" of an April Fool's joke this week on the part of PlanetRockwall.com who reported on a Rockwall County government "expedition" to "retrieve" the Royse City Futuro from its Hunt County location and place it outside the Rockwall County Courthouse.